Drops-of-Diamond/Drops-of-Diamond/Sharding-info.md

-Welcome to the Diamond-Drops wiki!
+See https://github.com/Drops-of-Diamond/Diamond-drops for the latest developments.

 # Drops of Diamond